 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to polyethylene glycol, sodium chloride, sodium sulfate, potassium chloride, sodium ascorbate, or ascorbic acid.
+This medicine is not right for everyone.
+Do not use this medicine if you have an allergic reaction to polyethylene glycol, sodium chloride, sodium sulfate, potassium chloride, sodium ascorbate, or ascorbic acid.

 How to Use This Medicine

 Powder for Solution